websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-4-breaking-changes.md

 ### What changed?

-The `addFragmentEntry` methods in `FragmentEntryLocalService` and `FragmentEntryService` have been updated.
+The `addFragmentEntry` methods in `FragmentEntryLocalService` and `FragmentEntryService` have a new parameter for the icon of a `FragmentEntry`.

 ### Who is affected?